-It seems so simple from school astronomy: The first day of summer is the longest day of the year, and the first day of winter is the shortest.
+It seems so simple from school astronomy: The first day of winter is the shortest day of the year, and the first day of summer is the longest.
 And while that is true in the strict amount of daylight observed, it doesn't always seem to follow logic.

-For example, the northern tier of the United States is seeing its earliest sunsets the week of Dec.
-6 – two weeks before the winter solstice.
+For example, much of the U.S. will see its earliest sunsets this week – two weeks or more before the winter solstice.
 The earliest sunset of the year in Key West, Florida, is around Thanksgiving.
-And in mid-June, the sun rises more than 30 minutes earlier in Caribou, Maine, than in Seattle, despite Seattle being farther north.
+And in early December, the sun sets more than 30 minutes earlier in Caribou, Maine, than in Seattle, despite Caribou being farther south where winter days are supposed to be slightly longer.

-It's all since we as humans prefer to work with nice, round numbers, while the planetary alignments that bring us our seasons do not.
+It's all because we as humans prefer to work with nice, round numbers, while the planetary alignments that bring us our seasons do not.

 Let's start with the Key West puzzle, which is just a sliver of an example of what might be unexpected about sunrises and sunsets across the nation.
 For most of America, the earliest sunrises of the year occur before the June summer solstice, while the latest sunsets don’t happen until after the solstice.

-The latest sunrises (without factoring in Daylight Saving Time) are not happening until after the new year.
+However, the latest winter sunrises (without factoring in Daylight Saving Time) won't happen until after the new year.

 The primary reason the earliest and latest sunrises and sunsets don’t coincide with the solstices is best explained by the equation of time.